austin-thesing/GitCommitGenius/README.md

 # Git Commit Summarizer

-This VSCode extension generates git commit summaries using NLP, integrates with external git clients, offers premium features for advanced commit analysis, and now includes project management integration to link commits to issues.
+This VSCode extension generates git commit summaries using NLP, integrates with external git clients, offers premium features for advanced commit analysis, and includes project management integration to link commits to issues.

 ## Features